Trump slams the brakes on Obama gun-safety measures

 "There's no question that they should just finish this process," Nichols said.
 "It wouldn't be a dramatic change but it codifies something in a way that's helpful in implementing already existing laws."

-Gardiner says that ATF may have a good reason not to prioritize regulations that would have a minimal immediate impact, like a proposed change to identification markers on gun silencers.
-Despite Trump's recent pronouncements, the ATF and other federal agencies have limited statutory authority to regulate guns, and it's unclear whether the administration would be allowed to ban bump stocks without Congress.
+Gardiner says that ATF may have a good reason not to prioritize regulations that would have a minimal immediate impact, like a proposed change requiring identification markers on gun silencers.
+Despite Trump's recent pronouncements, the ATF and other federal agencies have limited statutory authority to regulate guns, and it's unclear, for example, whether the administration would be allowed to ban bump stocks without Congress.

 The ATF, moreover, has already been struggling with a lack of staff and other resources that it needs to carry out basic tasks like gun dealer inspections.
 Under the Obama administration, the agency's last significant move on the mental illness regulation was in 2014, even while classifying the rule as being in its final stage.

-But Gardiner and other advocates believe that Trump administration should still account for its decision to delay gun safety measures that had been moving forward, particularly in light of Trump's latest promises to act.
+But Gardiner and other advocates believe that the Trump administration should still account for its decision to delay gun safety measures that had been in the works, particularly in light of Trump's latest promises to act.

 "It's directly at odds with what Trump has claimed is going to be a renewed interest in gun control regulations," said Amit Narang, regulatory policy advocate at Public Citizen.